jayJavaGGDev/public-jdevimin-tech/README.md

 Instructions on how to run:

-Eventually this project will be hosted on my personal website which can be found at 'www.jdevmin.tech'.
+Eventually this project will be hosted on my personal website which can be found at '(EDIT:7/20/2020 I do not own the url jdevmin.tech anymore)'.

 Until then,